-There are four PCIe slots on the system board to install appropriate PCIe adapters.
+Your server has four PCIe slots on the system board for you to install appropriate PCIe adapters.
 For information about the PCIe slots, see "Specifications" on page 1.

 Rear view LEDs

 The illustration in this section shows the LEDs on the rear the server.